kflavin/importer/README.md

 It currently loads the following data:

 * The `npis` table
-* The RxNorm product data
+* The `products` and `product_synonyms` tables
-* Database backups
+* Database backups (WIP)

-Each gets its own AWS Lambda function.
+Each gets its own AWS Lambda function (or set of functions).
 See instructions at the end of this document for how to add new lambdas.

 ## Installation and Usage